Oleksandra2020/TED_Search/README.md

 # Ukrainian TED search engine
 ### *Description*

 This project is about searching for TED conferences in Ukrainian.
 It uses linked list data structure as well as Flask framework.
-It is already [here](tedsearch.pythonanywhere.com), so feel free to try it out!
+It is already on **tedsearch.pythonanywhere.com**, so feel free to try it out!

 ### *Table of contents*